Southampton-RSG/2015-09-17-southampton/prerequisites.md

 If you still have trouble, we will run a **Software Installation surgery from 12.00 until 17.00 on 10 September 2015**.
 This will take place in room 3013 (Simon Hettrick's office), Building 32, Highfield campus.
 You don't need to make an appointment: just turn up.

+## Bash

+#### Windows

+Bash is provided as part of the Git for Windows installation described below.
+No explicit installtion is required.

+#### Mac OS X

+The Bash shell is accessible via the Terminal application under Applications -> Utilities.

+#### Linux

+The Bash shell is accessible via the Terminal application.

 ## Text Editor

 You are free to use your preferred text editor.
 If you don&#39;t have one, we recommend: